mauricio/mauricio.github.com/_posts/2014-02-01-never-match-against-ruby-default-execeptions-at-your-tests.md

 So, pretty obvious, isn't it?

-It's trying to call a method `name` at the double/mock ref since it isn't defined yet.
-Let's figure out what we should call this, but first let's get a spec to reproduce the error.
-And then I find this:
+It's trying to call a `name` method at the double/mock ref since it isn't defined yet, but the `double` doesn't have a method called `name` (the correct method would be `description`).

+Now, before going on to fix the issue, we need to write a spec that shows it happening in a controlled environment.
+I move on to the specs for this specific file and find this:

 {% highlight ruby %}
 describe 'when verify_doubled_constant_names config option is set' do